anilmawji/microservice-demo/README.md

 # microservice-demo
 Demonstration of client-server communication.
 The indirection server acts as a hub for connecting to various microservices (a translation server, a currency conversion server and a voting server).
+Made to work on a Linux environment.

 Compile each file with the following commands:
 `currency_server.c -o cur`